glennklockwood/rpi-ansible/README.md

-# Raspberry Pi Ansible
+# Raspberry Pi Ansible Playbook

-Glenn K. Lockwood, October 2018
+Glenn K. Lockwood, October 2018 - July 2020.

 ## Introduction

 This is an Ansible configuration that configures a fresh Raspbian installation on Raspberry Pi.
-It is intended to be run in local (pull) mode, where ansible is running on the same Raspberry Pi to be configured.
+It can be run in local (pull) mode, where ansible is running on the same Raspberry Pi to be configured, or standard remote mode.

+This playbook is known to run on Raspbian stretch (9) and Raspberry Pi OS buster (10).
+I've not been able to run it on jessie because that ships with Python 2.4, which is not supported by Ansible.
+It can run against jessie in remote mode.
+See below.

 ## Bootstrapping on Raspbian